Procedure Guide ·X-Ray ·2026

 Waiting Period Details

-X-rays for accidents are covered after the accident waiting period (48 hours to 14 days).
-X-rays for illness are covered after the illness waiting period (14 days).
-If X-rays reveal a condition that existed before enrollment, any related treatment is excluded as pre-existing.
+Accident X-rays are covered after the accident waiting period (48 hours to 14 days).
+Illness X-rays after the illness period (14 days).
+Pre-existing conditions revealed by X-rays are excluded.

 Red flag · Deductible